 We didn’t know the story of the ill-fated lovers Abelard and Heloise, but the crowd drew us to their tomb and we looked into their story to find that their story is tragic and confusing.
 I will let you read more about it rather than going on in my own words.
 Abelard and Heloise: The Love The day was grey and raining which made for a perfect setting for a visit to the old cemetery.

 One of the greatest composers in history, Frederic Chopin is buried in the Pere Lachaise Cemetery.
 Look for the crying Musique Statue.
 Euterpe, the muse of music is seen crying over a broken lute. (an old time stringed instrument)

 Another name you might recognize is French Author Marcel Proust.
 He wrote the longest novel in the world.
 It was published between 1913 and 1927 in seven parts!

 Planning a trip to Paris?
 Check out these hotels with the best Eiffel Tower Views

 The Cimetiere Pere Lachaise is a fascinating tourist destination in Paris.
 Giant mausoleums, chapels and even a pagoda loom in every spare piece of land.
 Massive monuments tower over crumbling tombstones and rotting graves as giant chestnut trees stand guard overhead.

-For some of the graves it is obvious that their bloodline has ended and their plots have been left to fall apart.
-Others are alive and well and are maintaining the sites with flowers and sculptures, they are clearing away the debris and even washing the stones to shine brightly.
+For some of the graves, it is obvious that their bloodline has ended and their plots have been left to fall apart.
+Others have relatives that are alive and well and are maintaining the sites with flowers and sculptures, they are clearing away the debris and even washing the stones to shine brightly.

 We were brought back to the reality of the sadness that Cimetiere Pere Lachaise holds when we happened upon a funeral taking place on the path where soldiers that have died for France are buried.
 The sorrow and the misery in the faces of the people reminded us all to respect the dead.